eduardostarling/restio/docs/source/framework/model.rst

             init = True
             init_ignore_extra = True
             repr = True
+            alias = "ModelAlias"
         ...

-The individual attributes given to :code:`Meta` are always static and accumulate through inheritance.
+The individual attributes given to :code:`Meta` are always static and most accumulate through inheritance, with exception of :code:`alias`.

 Currently, the following attributes can be provided to :code:`Meta`:

 - :code:`init` (:code:`bool`, defaults to :code:`True`): Indicates if the default base constructor behavior will be active.
 When :code:`True`, parameters given to the constructor will be assigned to fields that match their names.
 When :code:`False`, this assignment is skipped.
 - :code:`init_ignore_extra` (:code:`bool`, defaults to :code:`True`): Indicates if extra parameters given to the constructor will be ignored.
 When not ignored, any extra parameter passed to :code:`BaseModel.__init__` raises an Exception.
 - :code:`repr` (:code:`bool`, defaults to :code:`True`): Enables the generation of :code:`repr` strings on :code:`BaseModel.__repr__`.
 When :code:`True`, all fields marked with :code:`repr=True` (also the default) will be included on the output of :code:`__repr__`.
 When :code:`False`, the default Python :code:`__repr__` is used.
+- :code:`alias` (:code:`Optional[str]`, defaults to :code:`None`): Defines an alias name for the Model class, to which other models can refer to as strings.
+When :code:`alias=None`, the Model class will automatically set the class name as the alias.
+Two models are never allowed to contain the same alias (which will result in an error otherwise).

 Example using relational models